 A Wood light examination reveals golden-white fluorescence.

 Treatment of tinea versicolor is any topical antifungal drug.
-Examples include selenium sulfide shampoo 2.5% (in 10-min applications daily for 1 wk or 24-h applications weekly for 1 mo); topical azoles (eg, ketoconazole 2% daily for 2 wk); and daily bathing with zinc pyrithione soap 2% or sulfur-salicylic shampoo 2% for 1 to 2 wk.
+Examples include selenium sulfide shampoo 2.5% applied to the skin (in 10-minute applications daily for 1 week or 24-hour applications weekly for 1 month); topical azoles (eg, ketoconazole 2% daily for 2 weeks); and daily bathing with zinc pyrithione soap 2% or sulfur-salicylic shampoo 2% applied to the skin for 1 to 2 weeks.

-Fluconazole 150 mg/wk po for 2 to 4 wk is indicated for patients with extensive disease and those with frequent recurrences.
+Fluconazole 150 mg/week orally for 2 to 4 weeks is indicated for patients with extensive disease and those with frequent recurrences.